minershive/hiveos-asic/README.md

   - A convinient monitoring agent brought to you by the Hive Team
   - All your ASICs gathered in the same good old Hive dashboard
 - Hiveon ASIC Firmware is a custom ASIC firmware from the Hive Team
-  - It does exist only for selected models: Antminer S17, S17 Pro, S9, S9i, S9j and T9+
+  - It supports only selected models: Antminer S17, S17 Pro, S9, S9i, S9j and T9+
   - It has overclocking, undervolting and other cool features
-  - Other ASIC models (like S9k/T17) coming soon, so stay tuned
+  - Firmware for other ASIC models (like S9k/S9SE/T17) are coming soon, so stay tuned
   - Find out more: [Download](https://hiveos.farm/asic) and [FAQ](https://hiveos.farm/hiveon_asic_faq-general-asic_faq)
   - [Step-by-step installation manual for S17/S17 Pro](https://medium.com/hiveon/hiveon-asic-firmware-installation-guide-s17-s17-pro-1d45a5d59a06)